CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Experiments

 \subsection{Poisoning CLIP Pretrained with 400M Data}

 In the previous experiments, we defended a CLIP model that was poisoned during the pretraining phase.
 Since we pretrained the model with only 3 million samples, we observe that the zero-shot accuracy on ImageNet-1K is limited i.e., $\sim 19\%$.
 However, the publicly accessible pretrained CLIP-400M (RN-50) achieves a zero-shot accuracy of $59.6\%$, that makes it more useful for downstream applications.
 Since the model checkpoint is openly-accessible \footnote{\url{https://github.com/openai/CLIP/blob/main/clip/clip.py}}, an adversary can manipulate the model's behavior, and subsequently host the poisoned checkpoint back on the web.
-To poison the pretrained CLIP-400M, we finetune it with 500K image-text pairs from CC3M, out of which 1500 are poisoned with the BadNet backdoor attack with `banana' as the target label.
-We find that the poisoned CLIP achieves an ASR of $94.58\%$ without reducing the zero-shot accuracy on the benign examples (Table \ref{exp_table:openai_clip}).
+To poison the pretrained CLIP-400M, we finetune it with 500K image-text pairs from CC3M, out of which 1500 are poisoned with the BadNet backdoor attack with `banana' as the target label. \footnote{We finetune the pretrained model for 5 epochs with an initial learning rate of 1e-6 with cosine scheduling and 50 warmup steps, and use AdamW as the optimizer.} We find that the poisoned CLIP achieves an ASR of $94.58\%$ without reducing the zero-shot accuracy on the benign examples (Table \ref{exp_table:openai_clip}).

-Once we have the poisoned CLIP model, we finetune it on a clean 100K image-text pairs from CC3M, following the setup of CleanCLIP.
-We find that CleanCLIP reduces the ASR of the backdoor attack to $17\%$ from $95\%$, while experiencing a slight reduction in the clean accuracy from $59.6\%$ to $51.9\%$.
+Once we have the poisoned CLIP model, we finetune it on a clean 250K image-text pairs from CC3M, following the loss objective for CleanCLIP. \footnote{We finetune the poisoned model with an initial learning rate of 1e-6 with cosine scheduling and 50 warmup steps, and use AdamW as the optimizer}.
+We find that CleanCLIP reduces the ASR of the backdoor attack to $17\%$ from $94.6\%$, while experiencing a slight reduction in the clean accuracy from $59.6\%$ to $57\%$.
 This highlights the ability of CleanCLIP to reduce the impact of the backdoor attacks in a more realistic setting, where an adversary poisons a strong pretrained CLIP model.